Matu-sunuwawa/Django_Hetzner_deployment/README.md

 ```
 sudo nginx -t
 ```
-👌<p>If the test was was successful go forward and restart the Nginx server so that changes can take place.</p>
+<p>👌If the test was was successful go forward and restart the Nginx server so that changes can take place.</p>

 ```
 sudo systemctl restart nginx